 Many students seek summer opportunities to study abroad.
 The majority of students enroll in Princeton-sponsored intensive language programs, in seminars offered by the Princeton Institute for International and Regional Studies (PIIRS) and by academic departments, and in field study courses offered by individual departments.
 Students may also take pre-approved courses offered by other institutions for credit.

 Field Study.
 The Field Study Program allows select students to spend a term away from the University pursuing work, such as a government internship or an archaeological dig, that is closely related to academic interests.
 All field study programs have an academic component.

 Princeton's educational philosophy encourages growth, independence and personal responsibility.
 We give students a lot of support to help them succeed during their time on campus, and we know that families can also play an important role in supporting and encouraging their students.
 Students should become familiar with the University's grading policies, honor system and academic regulations as they begin their studies on campus.

 Grades.
-The University's grading policy sets a common grading standard for academic departments and programs.
+The University's grading policy charges each department and program with articulating well-defined and meaningful grading standards for work within its discipline.
 Final grades for undergraduate courses and independent work are reported at the end of each term.
 Students receive a report of final grades online as soon as grades are posted.
 Students are encouraged to print the report to share with parents.

 Honor System.
 Princeton’s honor system was established in 1893 by a covenant between the faculty and the students.
 Under its provisions, students assume full responsibility for honesty on all written examinations and tests.
 When freshmen enroll at the University, they sign an agreement to abide by the code, and on each examination students write and sign this statement: